est/atproto-worker/README.md

 You can host your data on bsky.social by signup an account there

-You can also to host them elsewhere, in this case in a `git` repo on github/gitlab
+The official [self-host](https://atproto.com/guides/self-hosting) is quite lengthy and heavyweight, like setup a Wordpress blog with LAMP

+Why not save your own data in a `git` repo, like a static generated site, like Github Pages?

-Both atproto and git are basically Merkle Search Tree anyway
+Coincidentally, both atproto and git are basically Merkle Search Tree anyway.

 Since .git is static, then the missing piece is